 Challenging disability through accessible adventures

 John Fryer-Spedding set out to ensure that the beauty of the Lake District could be enjoyed by people with disabilities.
 The Calvert Trust was formed and takes its name from Raisley Calvert, a close friend of William Wordsworth, whose generosity enabled the poet to fulfil his potential.
 That same spirit of belief and encouragement inspired the Trust’s founding in 1974 and was honoured with the name Calvert.
+We officially opened our doors on 21st March 1976.

 The Lake District Calvert Trust wouldn’t be the incredible charity it is today without the support of thousands of donors over the years.
 From local volunteers to regular donors, corporate partners to event attendees, each and every person who has given their time, money and support are what makes our charity the established centre of excellence we’re so proud to be.